-Many statistics modules and some mathematical modules have a project element (D1 and D3).
-Most modules involve exercises which improve numeracy (D2).
+Some statistics modules and some mathematical modules have a project element (D1, D3).
+Most modules involve exercises which improve numeracy and computer literacy (D2, D3).
 All modules have exercises/projects with strict deadlines (D4).
+Oral presentations count towards the assessment of the Stage 3 group project (D5, D7)